For established world-class athletes, joining a team in New York City from elsewhere always has been, and always will be, a different animal.

 But what about the athlete who needs Gotham to become a star?

 The list of players who fashioned unspectacular careers before hitting it big in the Big Apple isn’t nearly as long.
-Thirty-three years ago, the New York Rangers added one to those ranks – and though it proved to be a brief moment, it certainly was electric while it lasted.
+Thirty-four years ago, the New York Rangers added one to those ranks – and though it proved to be a brief moment, it certainly was electric while it lasted.

 Poddubny Went from Unknown to MSG Favorite